Mewass History, Family Crest & Coats of Arms

-Another 28 words (2 lines of text) are included under the topic Early Mewass Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Mewass Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mewass family

-Many English families tired of political and religious strife left Britain for the new colonies in North America.
-Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
-Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
-An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Mewass or a variant listed above: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
+Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
+Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
+Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
+Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
+Early North American immigration records have revealed a number of people bearing the name Mewass or a variant listed above: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
 In Newfoundland, John Mew was a merchant of St. John's in 1805..